radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 Messages remain in the queue until they are either picked up by the sync engine, or the message time-to-live has been reached (default of 3 days).
 Message time-to-live is configured in the "Changelog and Replicationjournal Max Age" property from the Main Control Panel > Settings > Logs > Changelog.

 ![Message Time-to-live Enforced by the Global Sync Queues](../media/image19.png)

+## Apply connector

+The apply connector applies changes to the destination object(s).
+Once the transformation component is successfully configured, the Apply connector automatically starts.
+There is no configuration of the apply connector.
+The apply process leverages the [virtualization of the target](../introduction.md#architecture) as depicted in [this figure](../introduction.md#global-synchronization-architecture-figure), meaning that all changes are sent to the RadiantOne service, directed to the branch in the namespace where the virtual view of the target has been mounted.

 ## Sync Engine
 The Sync Engine processes the transformations and sends the changed entries to the destination.